Skip to content

 It's so easy for me to open the app on my phone, securely log in, and check how the stock market is performing.
 Or see if the renter's paid the rent.

-With the information readily available at my fingertips, it's also easy to discuss financial transactions with my husband and plan for our savings goals.
+With the readily available information, it's also easy to discuss financial transactions with my husband and plan for our savings goals.

-When I first began using PC, the Fee Analyzer Tool helped me evaluate our retirement and investment accounts for fees.
+When I first began using the app, the Fee Analyzer Tool helped me evaluate our retirement plan and investment accounts for fees.

 Planning for Retirement

-Personal Capital's Retirement Planner tool provides me with a good sanity check on our plans for the future.
+Empower's Retirement Planner tool provides me with an excellent overall check-in on our plans for the future.

-With the ability to forecast different scenarios I can see how the choices we make now or in the next ten years will affect us later in life.
+With the ability to forecast different scenarios within our retirement and taxable accounts, I can see how the choices we make now or in the next ten years will affect us later in life.

-While there are many other retirement calculators out there – and I do recommend you try more than one – PC's tool provides useful information in an easy-to-view format.
+While there are many other retirement calculators out there – and I do recommend you try more than one – Empower's tool provides valuable information in an easy-to-view format.

 Is it all good?

-Occasionally there are connection issues with your financial institutions.
+Occasionally there are connection issues with your bank accounts or other financial institutions.
 But these have become less and less frequent and are resolved pretty quickly.

-Most but not quite all banks, credit unions, mortgage companies, etc. sync with Personal Capital.
+Most, but not quite all, banks, credit unions, mortgage companies, etc., sync with Empower.
 But synching issues are easily gotten around by adding the account manually.

-For example, the mortgage on our rental property does not sync.
+For example, the mortgage on our rental property did not sync.
 So I simply adjust the mortgage balance monthly to keep an accurate picture of our net worth.

-Personal Capital offers financial tools free of charge.
-To make money, PC charges for wealth management services.
+Empower offers financial tools free of charge.
+To make money, they charge fees for wealth management services based on the value of your assets under management.

-As a user of the free tools, they may contact you, offering a free consultation with a financial advisor.
-Some consider this an annoyance.
-I've just politely declined the meeting.
+As a user of the free tools, they may contact you, offering a free consultation with a human advisor.
+Some consider this an annoyance; I've just politely declined the meeting.

-PC provides wonderful money management and financial planning tools I think anyone can benefit from, and they're free!
+Empower provides wonderful money management and personal finance planning tools I think anyone can benefit from, and they're free!

-I've been a fan of Personal Capital from the start and don't see that changing.
+I've been a fan of Empower from the start and don't see that changing.
 They're one of our most frequently recommended financial resources.

 While there have been a few minor issues in the past, there are no significant negatives in my book.
 In fact, they keep uping their game.

-Try Personal Capital's Tools today and let us know what you think!
+Try Empower's Tools today, and let us know what you think!

 Women Who Money